 The timeline above is only a rough estimate.
 In fact, each individual will have a slightly different withdrawal timeline, based on a number of factors, including:

-Physical Complications of Demerol Withdrawal
+Risks of Demerol Withdrawal

 Getting Detox and Withdrawal Support